ry-v1/Notes/Snowflake - The Definitive Guide.md

         - The virtual warehouse data cache is limited in size and uses the LRU (Least Recently Used) algorithm.
         - The virtual warehouse cache is sometimes referred to as the raw data cache, the SSD cache, or the data cache.
         - This cache is dropped once the virtual warehouse is suspended, so you’ll want to consider the trade-off between the credits that will be consumed by keeping a virtual warehouse running and the value from maintaining the cache of data from previous queries to improve performance.

+#### Creating and Managing Snowflake Databases
+    - In a relational environment, database objects such as tables and views are maintained within databases.
+    - In Snowflake, the database logically groups the data while the schema organizes it.
+Together, the database and schema comprise the namespace.
+    - We can create two main types of databases: permanent (persistent) and transient.
+    - At the time we create a database, the default will be a permanent database, if we don’t specify which of the two types we want to create.
+    - Transient databases have a maximum one-day data retention period, aka Time Travel period, and do not have a fail-safe period.
+    - The default Time Travel period is one day but can be up to 90 days for permanent databases; or a user could set the Time Travel period to zero days if no Time Travel period is desired.
+    - Snowflake’s fail-safe data recovery service provides a seven-day period during which data from permanent databases and database objects may be recoverable by Snowflake.
+    - The fail-safe data recovery period is the seven-day period after the data retention period ends.
+Unlike Time Travel data, which is accessible by Snowflake users, fail-safe data is recoverable only by Snowflake employees.
+    - SQL commands for Snowflake databases
+    ```sql
+        CREATE DATABASE
+        ALTER DATABASE
+        DROP DATABASE
+        SHOW DATABASES
+    ```
+    - The SNOWFLAKE database is owned by Snowflake Inc. and is a system-defined, read-only, shared database which provides object metadata and usage metrics about your account.
+    - you can store transient tables within a permanent database but you cannot store permanent tables within a transient database.
+    - There is no limit to the number of database objects, schemas, and databases that can be created within a Snowflake account.
+    - For regular schemas, the object owner role can grant object access to other roles and can also grant those roles the ability to manage grants for the object.
+However, in managed access schemas, object owners are unable to issue grant privileges.
+Instead, only the schema owner or a role with the MANAGE GRANTS privilege assigned to it can manage the grant privileges.
+    - Two database schemas, are included in every database that is created: INFORMATION_SCHEMA and PUBLIC.
+    - The PUBLIC schema is the default schema and can be used to create any other objects, whereas the INFORMATION_SCHEMA is a special schema for the system that contains views and table functions which provide access to the metadata for the database and account.